gracesfinn/WAT-HOSPITAL/README.md

 1. One that contains the MySQL code for the above create and Insert statements (Data Export).
 2. One that contains all other operations:
-..a. the list of frequently used queries on the database tables.
+* the list of frequently used queries on the database tables.
-b.
-Create Index statements.
+* Create Index statements.
-c.
-Create Trigger statements.
+* Create Trigger statements.
-d.
-Create View statements.
+* Create View statements.
-e.
-Create Users and Grant Privileges statements.
+* Create Users and Grant Privileges statements.